-It is our desire to get it as close to what we have traditionally offered as possible, and we are willing to be creative, flexible and innovative in making that happen.
+It is our desire to get as close to what we have traditionally offered as possible and we are willing to be creative, flexible and innovative in making that happen.
 Learning Groups come in a variety of shapes and sizes and we will work together with venues, facilities and coordinators to help ensure health and safety measures are met as needed.
 Our goal is to make any precautionary measures as routine and natural as possible.

 Please send any questions and concerns regarding a Learning Group activity to email@example.com and also @ firstname.lastname@example.org and one of our team members will be happy to assist you (please note which LG opportunity you are inquiring about).

 You’ve received the automatic message indicating that we have received your application.